As I continue exploring Magic, I return to my Creed:

-3. Yoga / meditation / a healthy lifestyle are my jams.
+3. Yoga, meditation, and a healthy lifestyle are my jams.

 4. If it’s not a “Hell Yes!”
 I’m not doing it.

-6. I believe empathy is the secret sauce to healing and change.
+6. I believe empathy is the secret sauce for healing and change.

-9. My father’s death taught me how fleeting this life is.
+9. My father’s death reminds me how fleeting this life is.

 10. Love is Love is Love is Love is Love.